rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

        \type object-list
        \object-list QuadraticCurves
        \object-list UniVariateTables
-  N17, \field Diameter of Suction Gas Pipe
+  N20, \field Diameter of Main Pipe for Suction Gas
        \note used to calculate the piping loss
        \type real
        \units m
        \minimum 0.0
        \default 0.0762
-  N17, \field Diameter of High and Low Pressure Gas Pipe
+  N21, \field Diameter of Main Pipe for High and Low Pressure Gas
        \note used to calculate the piping loss
        \type real
        \units m
        \minimum 0.0
        \default 0.0762
-  N18, \field Length of Main Pipe Connecting Outdoor Unit to Indoor Units
+  N22, \field Length of Main Pipe Connecting Outdoor Unit to Indoor Units
        \note used to calculate the heat loss of the main pipe
        \type real
        \units m
        \minimum 0.0
        \default 30.0
-  N19, \field Equivalent Length of Main Pipe Connecting Outdoor Unit to Indoor Units
+  N23, \field Equivalent Length of Main Pipe Connecting Outdoor Unit to Indoor Units
        \note used to calculate the refrigerant pressure drop of the main pipe
        \type real
        \units m
        \minimum 0.0
        \default 36.0
-  N20, \field Height Difference Between Outdoor Unit and Indoor Units
+  N24, \field Height Difference Between Outdoor Unit and Indoor Units
        \note Difference between outdoor unit height and indoor unit height
        \note Positive means outdoor unit is higher than indoor unit
        \note Negative means outdoor unit is lower than indoor unit
        \type real
        \units m
        \default 5.0
-  N21, \field Main Pipe Insulation Thickness
+  N25, \field Main Pipe Insulation Thickness
        \type real
        \units m
        \minimum 0.0
        \default 0.02
-  N22, \field Main Pipe Insulation Thermal Conductivity
+  N26, \field Main Pipe Insulation Thermal Conductivity
        \type real
        \units W/m-K
        \minimum 0.0
        \default 0.032
-  N23, \field Crankcase Heater Power per Compressor
+  N27, \field Crankcase Heater Power per Compressor
        \type real
        \units W
        \default 33.0
        \note Enter the value of the resistive heater located in the compressor(s).
 This heater
-       \note is used to warm the refrigerant and oil when the compressor is off N24, \field Number of Compressors
+       \note is used to warm the refrigerant and oil when the compressor is off N28, \field Number of Compressors
        \type integer
        \units dimensionless
        \default 2
        \note Enter the total number of compressor.
 This input is used only for crankcase
        \note heater calculations.
-  N25, \field Ratio of Compressor Size to Total Compressor Capacity
+  N29, \field Ratio of Compressor Size to Total Compressor Capacity
        \type real
        \units W/W
        \default 0.5
        \note Enter the ratio of the first stage compressor to total compressor capacity
        \note All other compressors are assumed to be equally sized.
 This inputs is used
-       \note only for crankcase heater calculations N26, \field Maximum Outdoor Dry-Bulb Temperature for Crankcase Heater
+       \note only for crankcase heater calculations N30, \field Maximum Outdoor Dry-Bulb Temperature for Crankcase Heater
        \type real
        \units C
        \default 5.0
-       \note Enter the maximum outdoor temperature above which the crankcase heaters are disabled A11, \field Defrost Strategy
+       \note Enter the maximum outdoor temperature above which the crankcase heaters are disabled A8, \field Defrost Strategy
        \type choice
        \key ReverseCycle
        \key Resistive